MS-Girls/CLIMB/README.md

 #### 4. Azure App Service

-Responsible for containerized deployment of frontend (Next.js application) and backend (FastAPI server) with Docker for efficiency in an automated manner using Github Actions, by leveraging Docker hub.
+Responsible for containerized deployment of frontend (Next.js application) and backend (ASP.NET Core server) with Docker for efficiency in an automated manner using Github Actions, by leveraging Docker hub.

 ## **TECHNOLOGIES USED**